mortezakowkabi/jcb-persian-documentation/025-How-to-use-email-helper-in-your-components.md

 * **Name** – used in the code (e.g., `mailer`, `smtp_host`)
 * **Label** – visible in the UI
-* **Description** – explains the field’s purpose
+* **Description** – explains the field's purpose

-When writing code, ensure the **field name** matches exactly with what’s declared in your component’s XML.
+When writing code, ensure the **field name** matches exactly with what's declared in your component's XML.

 ---